ScriptedBits/Ctrl-Alt-Destruct/README.md

 ## 💸 How to Buy

 Ready to unleash IT chaos with Ctrl-Alt-Destruct?
 Whether you want the **physical box set** of cards or the **online version** for virtual mayhem, we’ve got you covered!
-For now, reach out to us directly to place your order:
+Head over to [to](https://ctrl-alt-destruct.com/) to place your order:

 - 📧 Email:
 - 📬 DM: [@ Network232] on X.com

-Drop us a line with your preferred version (box set or online), Box set $40.00usd  / Online version $25.00.
-Stay tuned for a proper store page coming soon!
+Card Box set $40.00usd  / Online version $25.00 with purchase of the card set.

 ## 📸 Screenshots